Ecumenical Catholic Church+USA Corrected Bylaws

 The priest, who has been assigned as the Pastor of the Church by the Council of Bishops and the Diocesan Bishop, is an ex officio voting member of the Council, and serves as its Executive Secretary.

 4.3.
 Number, Qualifications, and Tenure of the Council Members.
 The number of appointed Council members shall be six (6) voting members and as many adjunct non-voting members as the Council decides who have specific and major on-going responsibilities within the Church’s ministry (e.g., day care program, parish fundraising activities, etc.) or who have a specific competence which supports the responsibilities of the Council (e.g., a CPA for accounting and audits, a lawyer to advice on legal matters).
 Councils, corporations, and organizations of ministries with less than 25 members in good standing may petition the Council of Bishops for approval to operate with three (3), including the Pastor, voting member boards.

 The Council members must be active participating members of the congregation understand their legal and spiritual responsibility within the Council and the Church congregation, and serve as a positive example of stewardship and Christian living for the congregation and civil community.

 The members shall serve a three (3) year term with one-third (i.e., two (2)) of the members being replaced each year.

-Unless there is a special circumstance based on a clear and exceptional need of the Church or Council itself, a Council member may not serve two (2) consecutive terms of office.
+A Council member may not serve two (2) consecutive terms of office.
+An exception when unless there is a special circumstance based on a clear and exceptional need of the Church or Council itself may be approved by the Diocesan Bishop.

 4.4.
 Specific Duties of All Council Members.
 It shall be the duty of the Council to focus each of its decisions and actions specifically to aiding and supporting the Pastor in all his efforts for the spiritual welfare and growth of the Church and the people it serves.